 Reduce distractions and create some much needed space in your digital life with this free 7-day email course from Break the Twitch.

 We’re using smartphones and other mobile devices more than ever before, and there is no shortage of evidence.
-Even anecdotally, just take a look at any place where people have to wait: stop lights, bus stops, checkout lines, restaurants, and parks.
-There’s no sign that this trend is reversing, either—despite the fact that high levels of screen time have been shown to have substantial negative effects.
+The vast majority, 81% of us, now own a smartphone.
+Take a look at any place where people have to wait: stoplights, bus stops, checkout lines, and restaurants.
+There’s no sign that this trend is reversing—despite the fact that high levels of screen time have been shown to have substantial negative effects.

 - The mere presence of your smartphone is reducing your cognitive capacity.

 - Over-dependence on smartphones leads to user stress and is correlated to psychological traits including loss of control, social interaction anxiety, and materialism.

 - There’s a strong link between the amount of time teens spend looking at screens and how sad they feel.